AqwamCreates/DataPredict/docs/Tutorials/SavingAndLoadingModelParameters.md

 That's all you need to do.
 Pretty simple, right?

-Thank you very much for reading this tutorial.
+Thank you very much for reading this tutorial!